mdoyle-eintech-demo/eintech-people/Readme.md

 * web\ClientApp\src\app\home\home.component.html
 * web\ClientApp\src\app\home\home.component.ts

-Note create from a VS angular template that i don't have much expreince with  - there is a lot of extra files in here.
+I created this from a VS angular template that i don't have much experience with  - there are a quite a few extra files in here.

 #### tests
 Some basic tests I used while coding the application.